vincent-petithory/i3cat/README.md

 and the status command is now `status_command i3cat` (`~/.i3/i3cat.conf` is the default location for its conf file).

+Note that your i3status'conf must have his output in i3bar format.
+If you didn't have it yet, modify it as follows:

+	general {
+		...
+		output_format = i3bar
+		...
+	}

 ### Add a block

 Say we want to display the current song played by MPD every 10 seconds.
 The script could be: